atebitftw/ochescript/README.md

 You can find the compiled .vsix extension file in the bin/ directory of this project: [here](https://github.com/atebitftw/ochescript/tree/main/bin)

 ## About Me
 My name is John, and if you've been a Dart enthusiast prior to M1 (way before v1 release), then we are probably friends.
+I've been using OcheScript in production for years now, and it is my pleasure to now share it with the other four of you who will need it.

 ## Attributions and Gratitude
-The bones of this project are adapted from the excellent work of Bob Nystrom ([Github](https://github.com/munificent), [BlueSky](https://bsky.app/profile/stuffwithstuff.com)) in his book: "[Crafting Interpreters](https://craftinginterpreters.com/)", portions of which are licensed under the MIT License [see here](https://github.com/munificent/craftinginterpreters/blob/master/LICENSE).
+The bones of this project are adapted from the excellent work of **Robert Nystrom** ([Github](https://github.com/munificent), [BlueSky](https://bsky.app/profile/stuffwithstuff.com)) in his book: **"[Crafting Interpreters](https://craftinginterpreters.com/)**", portions of which are licensed under the MIT License [see here](https://github.com/munificent/craftinginterpreters/blob/master/LICENSE).

 I **highly** recommend this book if you are interested in learning how to build an interpreter.
 It is a great resource.